maliMirkec/personal-website/site/articles/my-favorite-vs-code-settings.md

 I have 364 modified settings in my VS Code.
 To see these modified settings, go to Settings, and select “Show modified settings” from the drop-down menu or type `@modified` in the input field.
 Some of these settings aren't modified in a way that they have a non-default value—they are just present in the `settings.json` file.

-{% cldnryimg "vs-modified-setttings_wju4zh" "Screenshot of modified VS Code Settings window."
-759 168 %}
+{% cldnryfetch "vs-modified-setttings_wju4zh" "Screenshot of modified VS Code Settings window." false true "center" %}

 {% note "Tip" %}
 You could see this file by clicking the “Open Settings” icon.